vasvasilev14/MyPet/README.md

  ASP.NET Core application for the course C# Web - ASP.NET Core October 2020 @SoftUni https://mypets.azurewebsites.net/

+ This is a platform where you can share your pets with other pet's lovers.You can like or comment other pets.

  Technologies Used
 This website is designed and runs using the main technologies below: